 The Knox Early College Program has additional benefits that extend beyond students’ time in the program.
 If students in the Early College Program decide to pursue their education at Knox, they will automatically be admitted to the College.
 They will also receive $30,000 per year in merit scholarships to help cover the cost of tuition.
 Even if a student decides that Knox is not for them, they will still earn college credits through the program that can be transferred to the college they attend.

-Local high schools participating in the program currently include Galesburg High School and ROWVA High School.
+Local high schools participating in the program currently include Galesburg, Knoxville, Abingdon, and ROWVA High Schools.
 The program is also open to homeschooled students within Knox County or Warren County.
-Students must rank in the top 10% of their high school class or have an unweighted cumulative GPA of at least 3.8.
+Students must rank in the top 10 percent of their high school class or have an unweighed cumulative GPA of at least 3.8.